Find Affordable College Courses

 After completing their Bachelor's Degree, design graduates from Berkeley College - Woodland Park carry an average student debt load of $32,657.

-You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
-It ranked #4 on our 2023 Most Popular Design & Applied Arts Bachelor’s Degree Schools in New Jersey list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.
+Out of the 12 schools in New Jersey that were part of this year’s ranking, Rutgers University - New Brunswick landed the # 4 spot on the list.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.

 Women make up 70% of the design majors at the school.